ShaunPrice/RobotOfThings/README.md

 For each Table a corresponding COMMIT statement is required.
 In these examples only the nat and filter tables are shown, but you can also add rules for the raw and mangle tables.

+Don't forget to add any other firewall rules you require.
+I use ssh and xrdp so add the following:

+    sudo ufw allow 22/tcp
+    sudo ufw allow 3389/tcp

 Disable and re-enable ufw to apply the changes:

     sudo ufw disable && sudo ufw enable